ISAE-PRISE/sinteo/README.md

 			     for the Keystone II TCI6636K2H SoC.

 "xen_cobalt_task_profiling_sitaraAM5728/": This workspace contains a project regarding the tasks
-				   	  profiling on the ARM Cortex A15 on Xenomai RTOS using the Cobalt POISIX implementation for Sitara AM5728 SoC (SoC used by BeagleBoard X15).
+				   	  profiling on the ARM Cortex A15 on Xenomai RTOS using the Cobalt POSIX implementation for Sitara AM5728 SoC (SoC used by BeagleBoard X15).
 				          Only User programing is carried out, hence, performance counters on ARM are not accessed.
+"xen_module_cobalt_task_profiling_sitaraAM5728/": This workspace contains a project regarding the tasks
+				   	  profiling on the ARM Cortex A15 on Xenomai RTOS using the Cobalt POSIX implementation for Sitara AM5728 SoC (SoC used by BeagleBoard X15).
+				          Unlike xen_cobalt_task_profiling_sitaraAM5728/ workspace, the performance
+				          counters on the ARM cores are used.
+This is achieved through a Kernel module which enables the User mode access to the Performance Monitors Units.
 "xen_alchemy_task_profiling_sitaraAM5728/": This workspace contains a project regarding the tasks
 				   	  profiling on the ARM Cortex A15 on Xenomai RTOS using the Alchemy API for Sitara AM5728 SoC (SoC used by BeagleBoard X15).